jasonrahm00/eye-movement/README.md

 ### Improvement Roadmap
 - Update the stopFollow function to programmatically reset the functionality instead of just reloading the browser
 - Add a button to add more eyes that also follow the cursor around
+- Make reusable web component for eyes to minimize amount of HTML that is copied and pasted
 - Consider combining with Pacman exercise and create ghost with eyes that track pacman movement
 ## Implementation
 - Clone, fork or download the repository